Attribution-Guided Pruning for Insight and Control: Circuit Discovery and Targeted Correction in Small-scale LLMs: Introduction

+Beyond circuit discovery, our framework naturally enables targeted model correction.
+Given prompts that elicit an undesired behavior, attribution scores identify the corresponding behavior-specific components.
+However, some components may also contribute to general capabilities (\eg linguistic structure or grammaticality).
+To address this, we contrast attribution scores obtained from undesired prompts with those from general prompts -- representing normal model usage -- thereby isolating components specific to the undesired behavior.
+This enables targeted mitigation while preserving overall model performance.

-In this work, we propose a unified framework for attribution-guided pruning of \glspl{llm} supporting three key applications as illustrated in \cref{fig:introduction}: (1) \textbf{General model compression} via unstructured pruning, (2) \textbf{Circuit discovery} by extracting parameter-level subgraphs responsible for specific tasks (e.g., indirect object identification); and (3) \textbf{Model correction} by identifying and removing circuits associated with undesired behaviors, enabling post-hoc editing with minimal impact on overall performance.
+We propose a unified framework for attribution-guided pruning of language models, supporting two primary applications: 1) \textbf{Circuit discovery}, where we extract fine-grained parameter-level subgraphs responsible for specific behaviors (\eg indirect object identification); and 2) \textbf{Model correction}, where we identify and remove circuits associated with undesired behaviors while preserving overall model performance.
+Table~\ref{tab:framework_comparison} compares our approach to prior work, highlighting that existing methods typically address only one of these objectives, and that attribution quality determines the effectiveness of pruning-based circuit discovery and targeted model correction.
+While not our primary focus, model compression arises as a direct byproduct of the same framework.